Frequently Asked Questions About Defence Representation

 After interview the police will make a decision as to how to deal with you.
 They usually seek advice from the Crown Prosecution Service.
 You will be dealt with in one of the following ways:-

-- Released on police bail and asked to return to the police station at a later date
+- Released on police bail and asked to return to the police station at a later date (if you had been arrested)

 - No further action will be taken against you